Natanz Nuclear Facility: Facilities

 The Fuel Enrichment Plant (FEP) covers 100,000 square meters that is built 8 meters underground and protected by a concrete wall 2.5 meters thick, itself protected by another concrete wall.
 In 2004, the roof was hardened with reinforced concrete and covered with 22 meters of earth.
 The complex has been described as being about three floors below ground, and consists of three underground buildings, two of which were built to house 50,000 centrifuges, about 14,000 of which are installed and about 11,000 are in operation, and six buildings above-ground, including two 25,000 square meter halls used for the assembly of gas centrifuges, as well as a number of administrative buildings.

 The Pilot Fuel Enrichment Plant (PFEP) is located within the complex which houses the FEP in a number of buildings above ground, and serves as a facility for research, development, testing and pilot enrichment.
 The facility began operation in 2003.
 It consists of one hall which is divided into a section for research and development and another for production, and can house 6 cascades of 164 centrifuges each.
 The PFEP is used by Iran to test new centrifuge designs.
-IAEA reports have documented the presence of IR-1, IR-2m, IR-3, IR-4, IR-5, IR-6, and IR6s centrifuges in the facility, and as of November 2022 Iran was involved in testing IR-8, IR-8b and IR-9 centrifuges at the site.
+International Atomic Energy Agency (IAEA) reports have documented the presence of IR-1, IR-2m, IR-3, IR-4, IR-5, IR-6, and IR6s centrifuges in the facility, and as of November 2022 Iran was involved in testing IR-8, IR-8b and IR-9 centrifuges at the site.
+On March 3, 2026, the IAEA confirmed that the facility suffered significant damage in recent bombings, with areas such the facility's entrances suffering the most significant damage.